 Tips for the Best Chicken Spaghetti

-- Some like breaking up the pasta into 2 or 3 before cooking it, but I prefer not to.
+- To break up the pasta or leave it whole?
 This part is up to you!

-- If you want al dente noodles, undercook the pasta by 1-2 minutes.
+- Underook the pasta to a perfect al dente.
 It’ll continue to cook as it bakes.

-- Salt the pasta water generously – about 1-2 teaspoons per 1 quart of water.
-The pasta will absorb a little bit of the water, giving it a nice and subtle flavor.
+- Salt the pasta water generously.
+Add about 1-2 teaspoons of salt per 1 quart of water.
+The pasta will only absorb a little bit of the water, giving it a nice and subtle flavor.

-- This dish is ideal if you have leftover rotisserie chicken.
-Just discard the bones, shred or chop it up into bite-sized pieces and you’re all set.
+- Use leftover rotisserie chicken.
+Just discard the bones, shred or chop them up into bite-sized pieces, and you’re all set.

-- If you’ll cook the chicken yourself, don’t boil it.
-Grilling or pan-frying will make for tastier meat.
+- Cooking the chicken yourself?
+Don’t boil it!
+Grill or pan-fry it instead for tastier, juicier meat.
 Season it with a bit of salt and pepper or fajita seasoning to give it flavor.

-- Instead of layering, you can also just toss the components together and bake.
+- Should you layer or toss the ingredients?
+It doesn’t matter.
 It’ll all end up the same way in your belly, anyway!

 - Make-ahead instructions: assemble the layers and cover with plastic wrap.
 Refrigerate for up to two days.
 Bake as instructed but with an added 3-5 minutes to the baking time.